marmarbar003/real_neutral_news/README.md

 - `clean_real_news`: This file contains the preprocessed data for the real news model.

 ### Non-Code File:
-- `presentation.pdf`: This is the presentation of this project
+- `Real Neutral News - Lauren & Maria.pdf`: This is the presentation of this project